Troubleshooting

 To re-prime the pump first try turning the pump on and off several times allowing a few seconds in between.
-If this does not work you may need to inspect the pump manually, instructions below:
+Never run a dry pump longer than a few seconds at a time.
+If this does not work you may need to inspect the pump manually, instructions below.

 Tools Needed: